 Duration of studies

 The duration of the full-time study programme in order to obtain the MA degree is three (3) academic semesters.
 For students who so wish, there is also the possibility, upon request, of attending the programme on a part–time basis.
 In this case, the duration of the MA will be five (5) academic semesters.
 Lectures mainly take place on weekday evenings.
-It is also available in part-time mode over 26 months for those who cannot commit to a full-time programme either for work or other reasons.
 The programme is also available through distance learning.
 Distance Learning teaching methods involve: (a) Face-to-face or classroom based learning: Students will be required to be physically present at the University for a weekend at the beginning of each semester (b) Synchronous learning: Student will have to attend remotely the classes which will be held regularly during each semester, weekday afternoons (about 2-4 times per week depending on the mode, always after 17:00) (c) Asynchronous learning: Students will use online learning resources and will be assessed through a variety of diagnostic tools and formative assessment techniques (d) Summative assessment: Students will be required to be physically present at the University for the final exams at the end of each semester.

 The Academic Faculty